-The VCONN\Swap Message may only be sent by the DFPeither Port Partner to request an exchange of VCONN power sources.
-Source.
-The UFPrecipient of the Message shall respond by sending an Accept Message, Reject Message or Wait Message.
+The VCONN\Swap Message may be sent by either Port Partner to request an exchange of VCONN Source.
+The recipient of the Message shall respond by sending an Accept Message, Reject Message or Wait Message.

-- If an Accept Message is sent, the VCONN source and sink Port Partners shall doperform a VCONN Swap.
-The new VCONN Source shall send a PS\RDY Message within tVCONNSourceOn to indicate that it is now sourcing VCONN.
-The initial VCONN Source shall cease sourcing VCONN within tVCONNSourceOff of receipt of the last bit of the EOP of the PS RDY Message. - If a Reject Message is sent, the requester is informed that the recipient is unable, or unwilling, to do a VCONN Swap and no action shall be taken. - If a Wait Message is sent, the requester is informed that a VCONN Swap might be possible in the future but that no immediate action shall be taken.
+- If a Reject Message is sent, the requester is informed that the recipient is unable, or unwilling, to do a VCONN Swap and no action shall be taken.

+• If a Wait Message is sent, the requester is informed that a VCONN Swap might be possible in the future but that no immediate action shall be taken.